Equality and diversity

 Meeting our legal duties

-We will publish updates here on our progress in meeting these objectives.
+We will report back on progress towards these objectives.

 Equality delivery system